 Apart from that, the solution already works very well, even though DVB-T is of course available in the other rooms without any problems - my first concern was to get a working setup.
 This was also possible without the Raspberry Pi clearly overclocked to have to.

-For those who want even more performance for their home server or who want to run other services, this post is recommended: .
-Tvheadend runs on the Cubietruck the same way as on the Raspberry Pi, but doesn't use as much CPU power (but a little more power).
+For those who want even more power for their home server or who want to run other services, this post is recommended: .
+Tvheadend runs on the Cubietruck just like on the Raspberry Pi, just doesn't use as much CPU power (but a bit more power).

 The FireTV box from Amazon should also support XBMC, anyway there is already a Instructions to that.
 FireTV with XBMC sounds like a good combination for a HTPC client, which can also act as a TV client for tvheadend.
 I will continue to follow this topic here in the blog in the future.